Association of Reproductive Health Professionals

 Gary Stewart, MD, MPH (1940-1999), was a leading international public health educator who was instrumental in promoting the concept that basic health and family planning are fundamental rights for everyone.
 He was a mentor to many public health professionals, particularly students, and strongly encouraged their growth in the field while nurturing their passion for family planning and reproductive health.
 Dr. Stewart was also a long-term member of the Association of Reproductive Health Professionals (ARHP) and a former member of its board of directors.

-Preserving Core Values in Science Award Description
+Preserving Core Values in Science Award

-The Preserving Core Values in Science Award honors an individual who has raised public awareness about scientific integrity in policy decision making.
-A committee composed of the ARHP Executive Committee selects the Preserving Core Values in Science Award recipient.
-The award is provided based on merit; the Executive Committee may, at its discretion, elect not to make an award each year.
+When politics intersects with science, objectivity can be difficult to maintain.
+The challenge has only become greater as more areas of science have been turned into political battlegrounds.
+The Preserving Core Values in Science Award honors an individual who has raised public awareness about scientific integrity and its impact on policy decision making during the past year.
+ARHP’s Executive Committee selects the Core Values Award recipient in consultation with members, staff, and policy advisors.
+The Committee’s selection is based on based merit and national impact and may, at its discretion, elect not to make an award each year.